-We’ll own the unique combination of these elements that constitutes a complete design and we’ll license that you, exclusively and in perpetuity for this project only, unless we agree otherwise.
-We can provide a separate estimate for that.
+We’ll own the unique combination of these elements that constitutes a complete design and we’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

-We love to show off our work and share what we’ve learned with other people, so we reserve the right, with your permission, to display and link to your project as part of our portfolio and to write about it on websites, in magazine articles and in books.
+We love to show off our work, so we reserve the right to display all aspects of our creative work, including sketches, work-in-progress designs and the completed project on our portfolio and in articles on websites, in magazine articles and in books.

-We’re sure you understand how important it’s as a small business that you pay the invoices that we send you promptly.
+We’re sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

 Just like a parking ticket, you can’t transfer this contract to anyone else without our permission.
 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of [country] courts.
+Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of [English and Welsh] courts.